Esmé Stewart, 1st Duke of Lennox, Favorite of King James VI of Scotland/King James I of England

 In 1531, Esmé’s father John Stewart became an officer of the King of France’s Body Guard of Scots Archers and from 1536 – 1560, he served as the Captain of the Scots Archers.
 In 1544, John Stewart succeeded his great-uncle Sir Robert Stewart, 4th Lord of Aubigny, and inherited all his great-uncle’s estate including the Château d’Aubigny.
 Esmé spent part of his childhood at the French court.
 Upon his father’s death on May 31, 1567, Esmé succeeded him as 6th Lord of Aubigny.
 In 1572, Esmé married, Catherine de Balsac (died circa 1631), a distant cousin of his mother, and they had five children:

 The death in 1576 of his first cousin Charles Stewart, 5th Earl of Lennox (brother of Henry Stuart, Lord Darnley who was the father of King James VI) without male heirs, opened up the possibility for Esmé to acquire the Earldom of Lennox since the new Earl, Robert Stewart, Esmé’s uncle, was in his 50s and childless.
 In September 1579, Esmé first came to Scotland, the homeland of his family, and was introduced to his first cousin once removed, thirteen-year-old James VI, King of Scots.
-Twenty-four years later, upon the death of Queen Elizabeth I of England, James would succeed her as King James I of England because of his descent from King Henry VII of England through his eldest daughter Margaret Tudor.
+Twenty-four years later, upon the death of Queen Elizabeth I of England, James succeeded her as King James I of England because of his descent from King Henry VII of England through his eldest daughter Margaret Tudor.
 Both his parents were grandchildren of Margaret Tudor.
 Esmé, having been raised in France and being a member of the Stewart family, fascinated James, and Esmé quickly became a favorite.

 James VI, King of Scots; Credit - Wikipedia